Jeongbang Waterfall

-Jeongbang Waterfall is a famous waterfall on Jeju Island.
+Jeongbang Waterfall (Korean: 정방폭포) is a waterfall and popular tourist attraction located in Seogwipo, Jeju Province, South Korea.
 The waterfall is 23 m high and is very close to the ocean.
 Depending on the level of recent rainfall, it can be up 8 m wide.
-The source of the waterfall is the stream Donghong-chun.
-Located near Seogwipo, Jeongbang Waterfall is a popular tourist attraction.
-It is considered Yeongjusipgeong, one of the ten greatest scenic wonders of Jeju.
+The source of the waterfall is the stream Donghong-cheon.
+It is considered to be one of Yeongjusipgeong, the ten greatest scenic wonders of Jeju Island.

 Legend states that a holy dragon lived underneath it.
 It was said that the dragon's spirit is contained in the water which can cure diseases and bring rain during drought.
 Furthermore, a nearby small waterfall is said to resemble a servant waiting on a lord.